Fun and Exciting Day Trips

 Giverny, Claude Monet’s home and gardens

 This one is another full day trip.
-Plan on 9:30am to 7pm with a
+Plan on 9:30am to 7pm with a two hour drive.

 Lunch can be at the on-site restaurant, either take away sandwiches for €6 or sit down bistro style lunch for €15 per person.